Our online privacy is something we should all care about – in particular, what information we're revealing about ourselves without knowing it.

 Wherever possible you should use two-step verification to help improve the security of your login details.
 Two-step verification (also known as two factor authentication) makes it more difficult for someone to gain access to your login credentials by making you have to supply two items of authentication to log in.

 The most popular version of this involves you providing your password, along with a verification code that's sent to your smartphone.
-Other methods include PIN codes generated by a physical device, or providing an answer to a question only you would know.
+Other methods include PIN codes generated by a physical device.

 Not all services and websites support two-step verification, but a growing number do, so you should make sure you turn this feature on when you can.